-- 1.4.
-A redundancy package will comprise the following: - (a) Accrued recreation leave $^3$ ; - (b) Accrued long service leave for employees who have worked for at least one year, on the basis of 1.3 weeks for each year of continuous service and a proportionate amount for an incomplete year of service; - (c) A severance payment of two weeks' full-time pay per full-time equivalent year of service and a proportionate amount for an incomplete year of service paid at the employee's substantive appointed level.
-The minimum payment is four weeks' pay, and the maximum is 52 weeks, provided that no employee will receive less than the severance payment under the Termination, Change and Redundancy Statement of Policy issued by the Queensland Industrial Relations Commission. - 1.5.
-A redundancy package may comprise an incentive payment (refer to section 3 below for further information on incentive payments).
+- 15.4 A redundancy package will comprise the following: - (a) Accrued recreation leave3; - (b) Accrued long service leave for employees who have worked for at least one year, on the basis of 1.3 weeks for each year of continuous service and a proportionate amount for an incomplete year of service3; - (c) A severance payment of two weeks' full-time pay per full-time equivalent year of service and a proportionate amount for an incomplete year of service paid at the employee's substantive appointed level.
+The minimum payment is four weeks' pay, and the maximum is 52 weeks, provided that no employee will receive less than the severance payment under the Termination, Change and Redundancy Statement of Policy issued by the Queensland Industrial Relations Commission. - 15.5 A redundancy package may comprise an incentive payment (refer to clause 17 for further information on incentive payments).